Ghini/ghini.desktop/doc/report.rst

 .. admonition::  Report on the whole collection.
    :class: toggle

+      There are surely two point of views, to define your "whole collection": you may want all the ``Species``, or you may want all the ``Locations``.

-      To produce a report on your whole plant collection, a shortcut would be from the home screen, to click on the ``Families: in use`` cell.
+      A handy shortcut to get all your species in the selection, go to the home screen, then click on the ``Families: in use`` cell.

       If your focus is more on the garden location than on taxonomy and accessions, you would click on the ``Locations: total`` cell.